2021 Chiba earthquake

 The 2021 Chiba earthquake (千葉県北西部地震, Chiba-ken Hokuseibu Jishin) was an earthquake that occurred in Japan at 22:41 JST (13:41 UTC) on October 7, 2021.

 The epicenter was recorded approximately 4 km southwest of Chiba in Chiba Prefecture.
 The earthquake struck a depth of around 62.0 km to 75.0 km with a magnitude of 5.9 on the Richter scale.
 A maximum intensity of Shindo 5+ was recorded, equivalent to VI (Strong) on the Mercalli scale.
 It was the strongest earthquake to strike the Tokyo area since the 2011 Tohoku earthquake.

 Earthquake

 Intensity

 A maximum intensity of Shindo 5+ was recorded in the prefectures of Tokyo and Saitama.

 Impact

 Injuries

 At least 51 people were injured, four of them seriously.

-Damages
+Damage

 Minor damage and power outages were reported in the epicentral area.

 Due to the earthquake, transportation such as railroads ceased operations temporarily.
 Additionally, a Nippori-Toneri Liner train derailed in Adachi, Tokyo.

 There were also reported instances of fires; an oil refinery processing unit was suspended after a fire broke out there.